Fat Emulsion Dosage

 Usual Adult Dose for Dietary Supplement

--May gradually increase rate after 30 minutes if tolerated.
+- May gradually increase rate after 30 minutes if tolerated.

--Maximum rate should not exceed 0.5 mL/kg/hour.
+- Maximum rate should not exceed 0.1 g/kg/hour.

--Duration of infusion is from 12 to 24 hours, depending on clinical situation.
+- Duration of infusion is from 12 to 24 hours, depending on clinical situation.

 Comments:

--Recommended dosage depends on age, energy expenditure, clinical status, body weight, tolerance, ability to metabolize, and consideration of additional energy given to the patient.
+- Recommended dosage depends on age, energy expenditure, clinical status, body weight, tolerance, ability to metabolize, and consideration of additional energy given to the patient.

--Take energy supplied by dextrose and amino acids, as well as enteral nutrition into account when determining dose.
+- Take energy supplied by dextrose and amino acids, as well as enteral nutrition into account when determining dose.

--Correct severe fluid and electrolyte disorders prior to administration.
+- Correct severe fluid and electrolyte disorders prior to administration.

--The daily dose should not exceed 60% of total energy requirements.
+- The daily dose should not exceed 60% of total energy requirements.

--Obtain a baseline serum triglyceride level; if triglycerides are elevated, initiate at a lower dosage and advance in smaller increments, monitoring triglyceride levels with each adjustment.
+- Obtain a baseline serum triglyceride level; if triglycerides are elevated, initiate at a lower dosage and advance in smaller increments, monitoring triglyceride levels with each adjustment.

 Usual Pediatric Dose for Dietary Supplement